OCamlPro/techelson/README.md

 (This list of dependencies might be out-of-date.
 Check `.travis.sh` for the latest version.)
 Finally, build `techelson` with `make`.
 The binary will be `./bin/techelson`.

+You can also run `make test` to make sure there is no problem with the techelson binary.
+The user documentation's root is `docs/user_doc/index.html`.
+You can regenerate it with `make user-doc`, as long as you have [mdbook] installed.

 # Usage

 Assuming the binary `techelson` is in you path, you can run it with